abdoemr11/dev-challenge-responive/README.md

 ## 6 Checkout Pages
 - There is many reusable component in here.
 What is the best way to deal with it without the full power of frameworks?
+- I used reefjs which provide simple utility function for creating and managing ui state elements.
+However I can't get onclick event to work properly
+- the dropdown menu is tough work either in styling or getting and getting the current selected value.
+- When I'm doing form validation I really appreciate what something like formik to offer to me.